Wilhelm von Christ: Biography

 The son of a baker and a miller's daughter, Christ was born in Geisenheim in Hesse-Nassau.
-He attended the Gymnasium in Hadamar and studied in Munich from 1850 under Karl Halm, Friedrich Thiersch, Karl von Prantl, and Leonhard Spengel, then in Berlin under Friedrich Adolf Trendelenburg, August Boeckh und Franz Bopp.
-In 1853 he received his doctorate at Berlin for a work on Aristotle and the next year he became a teacher at the Maximiliansgymnasium in Munich.
-In 1860, Christ was appointed extraordinary professor of Classical philology at the University of Munich; he became an ordinary professor in 1863.
-In 1891/92, he was rector of the university.
-He maintained a connection to secondary education as a member of the senior school council of Bavaria (1872) and of the Imperial School Commission (1890).
+He attended the Gymnasium in Hadamar and studied at the Ludwig-Maximilians-Universität München from 1850 under Karl Halm, Friedrich Thiersch, Karl von Prantl, and Leonhard Spengel, then at the Friedrich Wilhelm University of Berlin under Friedrich Adolf Trendelenburg, August Boeckh und Franz Bopp.
+In 1853, he received his doctorate at Berlin for a work on Aristotle and the next year he became a teacher at the Maximiliansgymnasium in Munich.
+In 1860, Christ was appointed extraordinary professor of Classical philology at the Ludwig-Maximilians-Universität München; he became an ordinary professor in 1863.
+From 1891 until 1892, he was rector of the university.
+He maintained a connection to secondary education as a member of the senior school council of Bavaria in 1872 and of the Imperial School Commission in 1890.

 Christ was an extraordinary member of the Bavarian Academy of Sciences and Humanities from 1858 and an ordinary member from 1864.
 He published numerous articles in the Academy's publications.
 From 1870, he was an honorary member of the Greek philological society in Constantinople.
 After receiving the Order of Merit of the Bavarian Crown in 1876, he was raised to the nobility as Ritter von Christ.
 In 1893, he was named as an ordinary member of the German Archaeological Institute.
 In 1894, he was admitted to the Bavarian Maximilian Order for Science and Art.

 In 1886, Wilhelm Christ was the first to put forward the theory that the Sea Peoples were identical with Plato's Atlanteans.
 Later, this thesis was repeated with variations by scholars and researchers such as Theodor Gomperz, Spyridon Marinatos, Jürgen Spanuth, John V. Luce, and Herwig Görgemanns.